TedHusted/awake/awake.md/awake.md

 	“You mean cars like a Stratos could have a test mode?” asks Park.

 	“Yes.
 It’s fairly recent and kept on the down-low.
-My supervisor used to say that ‘The first rule of test mode is that we don’t talk about test mode,’” Frederico pauses and then adds: “But if it were used, it would show up on the Event Data Recorder.”
+My supervisor used to say that ‘The first rule of test mode is that we don’t talk about test mode’.”
+Frederico pauses and then adds: “But if it were used, it would show up on the Event Data Recorder.”

 	Back in the car, Tate asks, “Now what?”